Qantas Super merger information hub. Learn more.

 Claiming a tax deduction

 If you fit the eligibility criteria, you may be able to claim a tax deduction for personal super contributions that you make from your after-tax income.
 To do so, you must give Qantas Super a notice of intent, and you must receive an acknowledgement in return.
+Please note that your notice of intent must be signed by hand – it cannot be signed digitally.

 Depending on your marginal tax rate and income, claiming a tax deduction for personal super contributions could give you an advantage at tax time.